 However, many ‘serious’ Christians in the land, especially those from the Pentecostal circle, did not join in the Ogbanigbe celebration for fear of being ‘contaminated’.
 Their sentiment for not participating in the festivals was that such ceremonies were rooted in idolatry and ancestral worship, giving glory to demons and not to the true God.

 And they were right – because of some reasons outside the scope of this post.

-In those early days, my siblings and I saw ourselves as Christians, having been following our mum to church.
-But our personal convinctions were not very deep.
+In those early days, my siblings and I saw ourselves as Christians – having been following our mum to church.
+But our personal convictions were not very deep.
 So we were passive participants in the festivals until we became fully detached from their celebrations.

 Personally, I can still recall previously having some pleasures in the festivals during my pre-teen years, especially as far as the family feasting aspect of the celebrations was concerned.
 This was due mainly to the influence of my father in the home, making provisions for special meals to be prepared during those festivals.

-By virtue of his status as as an ‘elder’ in the village at the time, he was given special recognition which required that the festival’s dance-parties visited our house to pay the traditional ceremonial homage to him during their main street ogbanigbe carnivals.
+By virtue of his status as a respected ‘elder’ in the village at the time, he was given special recognition which required that the festival’s dance parties visited our house to pay the traditional ceremonial homage to him during their main street ogbanigbe carnivals.

 The beginning of Change

 As time went on, I gave up whatever pleasures I might have had in those festivals.
 This happened after I became born-again in my early teens and began to be taught the living word of God which empowered me spiritually and also enabled me to make decisions that were in line with my newfound love and passion for the only true God, the Father of the Lord Jesus Christ.

 While it is true that becoming born-again helped in realigning my values and focus with respect to the annual festivities of those years, it was not an overnight change.
 I gradually refrained from having anything whatsoever to do with the ceremonies.
 The rest is history!